 The UK CEE Centre includes 3 linked institutions, Bangor University, University of Exeter and Harper Adams University.
 The combined expertise and capacity at these three institutions gives the UK CEE Centre an enhanced ability to support evidence synthesis across the spectrum of environmental decision-making.

 The Centre’s activity at Bangor University is led by Professor Andrew Pullin in the School of Natural Sciences.
-The Centre for Evidence-Based Conservation (CEBC) was the first CEE Centre and a brief history can be viewed here.
-Bangor still supports the CEE Executive Office as well as the Editorial Offices for our journal, Environmental Evidence, and the CEEDER Evidence Service.
+The Centre for Evidence-Based Conservation (CEBC) was the first CEE Centre and a brief history can be viewed here

 The European Centre for Environment and Human Health (ECEHH), part of the University of Exeter Medical School was established in 2011 to research two core areas: emerging threats to health and wellbeing posed by the environment, and the health and wellbeing benefits that the natural environment can provide.
 Dr Ruth Garside, Senior Lecturer in Evidence Synthesis at the Centre is the CEE contact at Exeter.